meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 );
 ```

 Remember to add the `key` property to your task, otherwise React will emit a warning because it will see many components of the same type as siblings.
-Without a key it will be hard for React to re-render one of them if necessary.
+Without a key, it will be hard for React to re-render one of them if necessary.

 > You can read more about React and Keys [here](https://reactjs.org/docs/lists-and-keys.html#keys).

-Remove the `Hello` and `Info` from your `App` component, remember to also remove the imports for them in top of the file.
+Remove the `Hello` and `Info` from your `App` component, remember to also remove the imports for them at the top of the file.
 Remove the `Hello.jsx` and `Info.jsx` files as well.

 ## 1.6 Mobile look